anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_8.md

 ## Value label - Exercise

 Your turn.
 Work in groups of 2 to 4, please!
 Don’t do it by yourself!
 Try to figure out how to solve any problems discussing it with your group.
 Learn by doing (aka learn by making a lot of mistakes).
 It is ok to cheat and check how the other groups are doing their activity.
 Just ask them nicely and don’t bother them.
-Leo and Victor are here to help you.
+Leo and Flávio are here to help you.
 Ask questions!

 a) Pick one of our datasets.
 Choose three variables.
 Recode them and assign labels to their new values.

-b) Go back to 2011 Latino Barometro dataset.
+b) Go back to 2011 Latinobarometer.
 Use the command "label dir" to list all label variables available.
 Choose two of them and modify them.